ZmnSCPxj-jr/sidepool/doc/00-sidepools-are-awesome.md

 --------------------------

 "But I have a ton of inbound liquidity on my channels!
-Why are my customers still sufferring from payment failures?
+Why are my customers still suffering from payment failures?
 Surely you are wrong, Zman!"

 Suppose you, dear merchant `A`, can see that your channels look